TGPSKI/cavy/README.md

 to, and simulate actions upon, deeply nested components within your application.
 Unlike a tool like [enzyme](https://github.com/airbnb/enzyme) which uses a simulated renderer, Cavy runs within your live application as it is running on a host device (e.g. your Android or iOS simulator).

 This allows you to do far more accurate integration testing than if you run your React app within a simulated rendering environment.

+Cavy-suites introduces test suites to Cavy.
+The user creates low-level spec functions, like pressing a button in the nav bar, or inputting text in a form.
+Then the developer assembles specs into groups called suites.
+Each suite will run tests on a specific portion of the app, reusing as much spec code as possible, while enabling flexibility for tests.

+Cavy-suites adds integration with redux, giving test specs access to `dispatch()` and `getState()` functions.
+Developers can create tests that compare the redux state to expected state after interacting with the app.
+Developers can also dispatch actions to the app reducer, allowing for integration with popular middlewares like [redux-form](https://github.com/erikras/redux-form).

 ### Where does it fit in?